Student Engagement in Climate Justice

 #FewerPlasticsForLent Week 2: Plastic Bottles

 Last week we evaluated the plastic in our trash and recycling to see which habits contribute the most to our personal plastic waste.
 If you are like most people, you may have noticed a lot of plastic beverage bottles in your trash or recycling.
-The UN Environment Programme estimates that globally we dispose more than 480 billion plastic bottles per year and less than 10% are recycled.
+The UN Environment Programme estimates that globally we dispose of more than 480 billion plastic bottles per year and less than 10% are recycled.
 Additionally, the process of producing and filling these bottles produces 2.5 million tons of carbon dioxide annually.

 What are some accessible ways to cut out these plastic bottles from your life?
 Well, your trusty PLTS Green Seminary Team set out to find some simple swaps that can eliminate a few plastic bottles from your trash/recycling each week with minimal impact on your budget or lifestyle.